Shavz/monty/README.md

 The Monty lanaguage is a scripting language that is first compiled into Monty byte codes (Just like Python).
 It relies on a unique stack, with specific instructions to manipulate it.
 The goal of this project is to create an interpreter for Monty ByteCodes files.

 ## Usage
-Clone this repositoy and complie the files with:
+Clone this repository and complie the files with:
 ```
 $ gcc -Wall -Werror -Wextra -pedantic *.c -o monty
 ```